tanjeffreyz/planit/src/resources/templates/readme_template.md

 <a href="https://docs.github.com/en/actions/security-guides/encrypted-secrets">GitHub secrets</a>:
 one for your username and one for your password.
 A new secret can be created by clicking
 <a href="#"><img src="docs/new_repo_secret.png" height="20px" /></a>.
-<b>For the secret's "Name" field, you may only use the names listed below.</b>
+<b>For the secret's "Name" field, you may only use the values listed below.
-In the "Secret" field, enter either your username or password.
+In the "Secret" field, enter either your username or password depending on what value you chose for the "Name" field.</b>

 <table align="center">
     <tr><th align="center">Username</th><th align="center">Password</th></tr>
     __SECRET_NAMES__
 </table>

-6. Lastly, go to the following link:
+6. Next, go to the following link:
 ```
 https://github.com/YOUR_USERNAME/REPOSITORY_NAME/settings/pages
 ```